nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 Diagnostics - The JWT associated with the Authorisation header must have the 3 sections -->

-Example 3: Mandatory claim missing – the Authorization header is present and the JWT is structurally valid however one or more of the mandatory claims is missing from the JWT
+Example 3: Mandatory claim missing – the Authorization header is present and the JWT is structurally valid.
+However, one or more of the mandatory claims is missing from the JWT.

-<i> Diagnostics - The mandatory claim [claim] from the JWT associated with the Authorisation header is missing <i/>
+_Diagnostics - The mandatory claim [claim] from the JWT associated with the Authorisation header is missing_

 <!--
 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display | Diagnostics |